-A right royal day out: a private walking tour of historic London admiring the beauty of St James' and Buckingham Palaces before exploring the royal palaces at Hampton Court.
+A private walking tour covering St James' and Buckingham Palaces in London and the royal palaces of Henry VIII and William III at Hampton Court.

 Have you ever wondered about England's Royal dynasties?
 Do you want to get to grips with who's who in the royal family, past and present?
 Well this is the tour for you!